radareorg/sdb/doc/binary-data.md

 Note that if we pass -1 to Sdb.Decode it will perform an strlen() to the first argument to determine its length.
 If the value is >=0, then it asumes that size to be read from the pointer passed as first argument.

 The '%' operator in Sdb.Query can be used to encode or decode an Sdb key from the shell.
-This eases the usage from commandline for data extraction.
+This eases the usage from command-line for data extraction.

 	> %foo=bar